superlitenets/isp-crm-system/replit.md

 # ISP CRM & Ticketing System

 ## Overview
-This project is a PHP-based Customer Relationship Management (CRM) and ticketing system specifically designed for Internet Service Providers (ISPs).
-Its core purpose is to streamline customer interactions, manage support tickets efficiently, and automate various operational tasks.
-The system aims to provide a comprehensive solution for ISPs to manage their customer base, track equipment, process orders, handle HR functions including employee attendance and payroll, and facilitate communication through integrated SMS and WhatsApp messaging.
+This project is a PHP-based Customer Relationship Management (CRM) and ticketing system for Internet Service Providers (ISPs).
+Its primary goal is to streamline customer interactions, manage support tickets efficiently, and automate operational tasks.
+The system provides a comprehensive solution for managing customer bases, tracking equipment, processing orders, handling HR functions (attendance, payroll), and facilitating communication via SMS and WhatsApp.
+Key capabilities include end-to-end customer and ticket management, robust HR and inventory modules, sales and marketing tools, a public-facing landing page with M-Pesa integration, secure authentication, SmartOLT integration, comprehensive reporting, and an enhanced mobile PWA for field personnel.
+The business vision is to offer an all-in-one platform to enhance operational efficiency, improve customer satisfaction, and support ISP growth.

-Key capabilities include:
-- End-to-end customer and ticket management with SLA, team-based assignment, and a complaints approval workflow.
-- Robust Human Resources module with biometric attendance, automated late deductions, and unified user/employee management.
-- Inventory management for ISP equipment with tracking and fault reporting.
-- Sales and marketing tools, including salesperson commission tracking, mobile lead capture, and an online order system.
-- Public-facing landing page with dynamic service packages and M-Pesa integration for payments.
-- Secure authentication and communication features like SMS notifications and WhatsApp Web integration.
-- SmartOLT integration for real-time network monitoring and ONU provisioning.
-- Comprehensive reporting and activity logging.
-- Enhanced mobile PWA for salespersons and technicians with performance tracking, offline support, dark mode, customer search, GPS navigation, notifications center, attendance history, leave requests, and salary advance requests.

-The business vision is to offer a powerful, all-in-one platform that enhances operational efficiency, improves customer satisfaction, and supports the growth of ISPs by automating critical business processes.

 ## User Preferences
 I prefer detailed explanations and expect the agent to ask for confirmation before making major changes.
 I appreciate clean, well-structured code.